-The County has determined that meetings with property owners are most effective when held individually or in small groups.
+The County has determined over the past year that meetings with property owners are most effective when held individually or in small groups.
 This process allows the County to more closely work with directly impacted property owners to discuss their concerns and ensure they are being heard.